 As per income tax slab rates, for the first Rs.
 2,50,000/- there is no tax liability, it means no tax is required to be paid if income of a person is upto Rs.
 2.5 Lakhs.

-However Income Tax Department provides cetrtain deductions under Chapter VIA and certain reimbursements & allowances which helps in saving tax to a certain extent.
+However Income Tax Department provides certain deductions under Chapter VIA and certain reimbursements & allowances which helps in saving tax to a certain extent.

 So I will try to explain some common deductions in an easy manner so that you may understand it and apply it practically.
 Even if you face any confusion then you may mail me or ask query at comment box

-Before filing your Income tax return, pls must assure that your company provides you House Rent Allownace to compensate for your rent expenses.
+Before filing your Income tax return, please must assure that your company provides you House Rent Allowance to compensate for your rent expenses.

 HRA calculation will be covered in next article along with other important calculation of income tax.

 Both employer and employee contribute a 12% equivalent of the employee’s basic salary every month toward employee’s pension and provident fund.
-An interest of about 8.5% gets accrued on it.
-This is a retirement benefit that companies with over 20 employees must provide.
+An interest of about 8.65% gets accrued on it.
+This is a retirement benefit is provided by those companies who has more than 20 employees working with them.

 This tax is levied by state.
 The maximum limit is Rs.2,500/-.
 It is deducted by the employer from the salary of employees and deposited with the State Government.
 This can be claimed as a deduction while filing income tax return.